Unlock your inner spy: Jeremy Hurewitz exposes real-life espionage tactics and persuasion skills

 What do you hope readers will take away from “Sell Like a Spy?”

 I hope it will bring more fun and intellectual satisfaction to their work and help make people more successful.
 I write about people leaning in their passions, cultivating those passions, and how doing so can open up hidden doors to success – I also hope that by doing that people will lead richer lives.
-I hope readers will have better conversations, learn the value of listening, and that in doing so we might foster a bit more societal amity than what we have in the divisive age we’re living through.
+Also, I hope readers will have better conversations, learn the value of listening, and that in doing so we might foster a bit more societal amity than what we have in the divisive age we’re living through.

 What roles do empathy, vulnerability, intellectual curiosity and cultural awareness play in forging meaningful connections in espionage and the business world alike?